Multiscale Neural Networks for Approximating Green's Functions: Conclusion

 In this paper, we propose a multiscale NN approach to learn Green's functions to solve PDE problems, consisting of both low-regularity and high-regularity components.
 We found that, compared to regular NNs, our approach requires fewer parameters and maintains the boundedness of the model parameters.
 Therefore, it can reduce training complexity and significantly speed up the training process, as demonstrated by both theoretical analysis and experimental performance.
 With the proposed approach, Green's functions can be approximated more effectively than a single-scale NN because the large-scale NN can capture the large-scale (low-regularity) part and the small-scale neural networks is to approximate the residual high-regularity components.

 While the theoretical results provide an existence proof for multiscale neural networks, a constructive proof would be valuable to verify the underlying assumptions and assist in designing neural networks for experimental purposes.
 We view this as a promising direction for future research.
-Furthermore, we intend to utilize the neural network approximation of the Green's function to develop more parallel and robust preconditioners than those based on sequential ILU factorizations \cite{tianshi2} for solving highly indefinite problems, such as high-frequency wave equations in our future work.
+Furthermore, we intend to utilize the neural network approximation of the Green's function to develop more parallel and robust preconditioners than those based on sequential ILU factorizations \cite{tianshi2} for solving highly indefinite problems, such as high-frequency wave equations in our future work. {Finally, while this work focuses on a two‐scale architecture, the framework naturally extends to additional scales in settings where the Green’s function exhibits more complex multiscale structure.}